-*Relevant experience is defined and assessed as experience in any of the CPA technical competency areas: Financial Reporting, Strategy and Governance, Management Accounting, Audit and Assurance, Finance, and Taxation
+*Relevant experience is defined and assessed as experience in any of the CPA technical competency areas: Financial Reporting, Strategy and Governance, Management Accounting, Audit and Assurance, Finance, and Taxation.

-- IFAC member applicants with a degree and at least three years of relevant experience must have developed any two competency sub-areas to at least Level 1 proficiency as identified in the CPA Practical Experience Requirements.
+- IFAC member applicants with a degree and at least three years of relevant experience must have developed any two competency sub-areas to at least Level 1 proficiency, as identified in the CPA Practical Experience Requirements.

-- IFAC member applicants with no degree and eight years of relevant experience must have developed any four competency sub-areas to at least Level 1 proficiency, as identified in the CPA Practical Experience Requirements.
+- IFAC member applicants with no degree and at least eight years of relevant experience must have developed any four competency sub-areas to at least Level 1 proficiency, as identified in the CPA Practical Experience Requirements.

+The experience bridging assessment is completed separately from the academic bridging assessment.
 Applicants will receive experience bridging forms and instructions when they receive their academic bridging results.

 You can submit your admission application and begin the CPA PEP modules once the academic bridging assessment is completed even if your experience bridging is still being assessed.